Reginald Tate: Film and television career

-He made his film debut in 1934 in Whispering Tongues, and later in the decade also began to appear in the newer medium of television.
+Tate made his film debut in 1934 in Whispering Tongues, and later in the decade also began to appear in the newer medium of television.
 On 11 November 1937, Tate appeared as Stanhope again in a production of Journey's End made by the BBC's fledgling television service, one of its earliest major drama productions.
 His performance was praised by the television critic of The Times newspaper, who wrote that: "his performance [was] brilliantly full of fiery disillusionment.
 It successfully dominated the stage—no easy matter when Osborne is played as well as Mr. Basil Gill played him."

-At the beginning of the Second World War he joined the Royal Air Force Volunteer Reserve.
+At the beginning of the Second World War Tate joined the Royal Air Force Volunteer Reserve.
 He was given the rank of pilot officer, and by the time his service came to an end in 1944 he had been promoted to squadron leader.
 He also continued to act during the war, and performed small roles in the well-known films The Life and Death of Colonel Blimp (1943) and The Way Ahead (1944).
 He also had a top supporting role as the intelligence officer, Major Richards, in another classic British war movie, The Next of Kin (1942).

-After the end of the war he continued to perform for theatre and increasingly for television.
+After the end of the war Tate continued to perform for theatre and increasingly for television.
 He met the Austrian television director Rudolph Cartier when Cartier cast him in his BBC production of It Is Midnight, Dr Schweitzer in February 1953.
 Cartier was impressed with Tate's performance, and later that year offered him the lead role in The Quatermass Experiment, a science-fiction serial he was directing, written by BBC staff scriptwriter Nigel Kneale.
 Tate was the second choice for the part of Professor Bernard Quatermass; Cartier had previously offered it to his co-star It Is Midnight, Dr Schweitzer, André Morell, who declined the role.
 Morell would later play Quatermass for the third instalment of the series, Quatermass and the Pit.
 Tate however was a success in the part, and in a 1986 interview Nigel Kneale named him as his favourite of all the actors to have played the character.
 The serial itself was also a success, with the British Film Institute later describing it as "one of the most influential series of the 1950s."
 Tate took an increased interest in television, and later in 1953 enrolled on the BBC's staff training course to become a television producer.
 He also began to spend much of his spare time teaching acting classes at the Royal Academy of Dramatic Art (RADA), feeling that he had experience which might be useful to younger actors.